GuidesHow To'sExplained: How To Connect RGB Fans To Motherboard

 Research Compatibility

 PC builders must research compatibility when connecting 4-pin RGB fans to a motherboard.
-The standard for RGB fans has been the 4-pin connection compatible with most RGB headers built into motherboards.
+The 4-pin connection has been the standard for RGB fans, and it is compatible with most motherboard RGB headers.

 It is essential to know what type of connection your motherboard supports and if it supports the fan you plan on using.
 Whether you have a basic setup or something more advanced, research can ensure all components work together seamlessly from start to finish.

-Fortunately, many computer manufacturers have detailed specifications available online and in user manuals so users can determine if their equipment will be compatible before purchasing.
+Fortunately, many computer manufacturers provide detailed specifications online and in user manuals so users can determine if their equipment is compatible before purchasing.

 Connecting The RGB Cable